 This is a battle unlike any we can comprehend.
 It’s fierce and deadly serious.
 We would be unable to withstand it, and even less equipped to fight in it, except for one thing: God’s Word commands us to, tells us how, and is, in fact, our most powerful weapon.

 In light of these words of truth, the Father of Lies and every demon must flee.
 In Matthew 4, Jesus demonstrates this when Satan tempts Him in the wilderness.
-Weak and vulnerable, the Son of God takes up this weapon with the words “It.
-Is.
-Written.”
+The Son of God takes up this weapon with the words “It is written.”
 Three times He repeats it, quoting Scripture in the aftermath of temptations, combating Satan’s lies with pure truth.
-And the enemy left.
+The third time, the enemy left.

-We can hold in our hands, and speak with our mouths, Words of unprecedented, immeasurable power.
+We can hold in our hands, and speak with our mouths, words of unprecedented, immeasurable power.
 They are powerful words, because they are God’s Words.

 2. Fight with Prayer.